Adam014/filmoteka/td.md

     TODO: Add recommendations
     TODO: Add Watch providers, where you can watch the movies
     TODO: Add release dates https://api.themoviedb.org/3/movie/{movie_id}/release_dates
+    TODO: When trailer is not showing we need to atleast show the poster

 /root
     TODO: Need to somehow get who is the admin and then have different layouts rendered based on the role etc